 Convert followers to customers with these methods:

-• Strategic CTAs are placed at peak engagement points in content
+• Strategic CTAs placed at peak engagement points

-• Social proof highlights showcasing testimonials and reviews
+• Social proof highlights with testimonials and reviews

 • Direct message campaigns for high-value prospects

-These approaches represent different types of social media marketing and provide specific ways to implement your broader strategy.
-Mix and match them based on your goals, platforms, and audience preferences to create a tactical plan that delivers results.
+These tactics reflect different types of social media marketing and show how to implement a broader marketing strategy.
+Mix and match based on goals, platforms, and target audience preferences to build a tactical plan that delivers measurable results.

 Tips to Optimize Strategy Over Time